monions23/project-2/ReadMe.md

 ## Usage Instructions

-steps to deploy locally and any steps needed to deploy to web (I'm guessing create a new branch?)
+Start a local server through your terminal and the open the https that it gives you (http://localhost:3000) For a web page create a new branch push your changes: then use githubpages to deploy and see the website

 ## Credits